Headstrong (band): Band history

 Thanks to their booking agents S.L.
 Feldman & Associates, Headstrong then embarked on a Canadian tour with fellow Canadians Flybanger starting in November 2001.
 The group also found fast friends in Breach of Trust, The Salads, appearing together on many occasions throughout Southern Ontario, making Zaphod's Memorable Shows in Ottawa Ontario, November 30, 2001.
 On February 19, 2002, they released their self-titled debut under RCA.
 Headstrong managed to find success with its single "Adriana," which reached No. 15 on the Mainstream Rock Tracks and had a music video.
 However, problems began erupting within the following months, as J Records and existing RCA staff were consolidated through directive of parent company, BMG.
 In late July, Headstrong was pulled from touring with Tommy Lee in a decision reportedly made by RCA to end the band's tour support.
 By this time, Headstrong had also been believed to be writing and demoing new material which would possibly be showcased in their forthcoming fall concerts.
 However, in August, a mere six months after their debut album's release, Headstrong was dropped by RCA.
-The band's last performance US was alongside Atlanta, GA rock band Injected on the steps of the Capital Building at the Taste of Madision Festival in Madison, WI.
+The band's last performance US was alongside Atlanta, Georgia rock band Injected on the steps of the Capital Building at the Taste of Madison Festival in Madison, Wisconsin.
 The following year, in late April, Headstrong decided to split up, citing disillusionment with the record label as one reason.
 As one would expect, there is little contact between the band and their industry counterparts from the time, but the members maintain a unanimous fondness for Burrs and an almost Stockholm-ish opinion of Bendeth.

 Prior to their exit from the music industry the band left behind several tracks for their fans, which they produced from the remains of their funds, also with longtime friend Producer, and at the time only advocate, Dan Brodbeck.
-False Start, How White, and Muchas Gracias.
+"False Start", "How White", and "Muchas Gracias".

 Headstrong have since gone on to become teachers, academics and media professionals in the GTA, Ontario, Canada.
 The band most recently reunited under pseudonym (The Legendary Castaways) to celebrate front-man Kinna's marriage, performing two-shows, one with The Salads at the Hard Rock Café in Toronto, Ontario.